abhilashca/wpf-github-actions-dot-net/README.md

 This is a sample repository on how to setup  GitHub Actions for WPF.NET project with xUnit tests results.

 Below are the scenarios covered in the project:
-- WPF.NET v4.5.2 with business layer
+- WPF.NET publishing
 - Nuget
 - xUnit
 - xUnit HTML report
+- uploads Artifcats (app publish and test results)

 Thanks